Introduction

 A 2014 research study published in The American Journal of Public Health Science found that sugar speeds up the cell aging process.
 Telomeres are structures at the end of our chromosomes and shorter telomeres are associated with the aging process.
 So, by measuring the telomere lengths, its possible to assess the rate of aging.
 In a study of 5,309 people, those who drank sugary drinks on a regular basis were shown to have much shorter telomere lengths than individuals who did not drink sugary drinks.
 That spells “Premature Aging”.

-Sugar Ramps Up Inflammation & Chronic Illness
+Sugar Ramps Up Inflammation and Chronic Illness

 Sugar has a direct causative influence with many chronic illnesses.
 Beyond these direct causes however it also ramps up inflammation which is now recognized to be the root of nearly all chronic diseases.
 Sugar is one of the 10 most inflammatory foods, and eating excess amounts is like throwing gasoline on a fire.
 It literally accelerates a manageable campfire into a roaring blaze.
 So, no matter what you’re dealing with, too much sugar is likely going to make it much, much worse.

-Gastrointestinal Illness
+Sugar and Gastrointestinal Illness

 Sugar is associated with many problems in the gastrointestinal tract, including indigestion, acidity, malabsorption, and increased risk of some autoimmune diseases including Crohn’s and ulcerative colitis.
 And its important not to take these conditions lightly.
 If you’ve ever met anyone who suffers from ulcerative colitis you’ll know how unpleasant and challenging it is to live with.